0no-co/gql.tada/website/reference/gql-tada-cli.md

 > [!NOTE]
 >
-> The `gql.tada init` command is still a work in progress.
+> The `gql-tada init` command is still a work in progress.
 > If you run into any trouble, feel free to let us know what you’d like to see added or changed.

 | Option | Description                                                                                      |
 | ------ | ------------------------------------------------------------------------------------------------ |
 | `dir`  | A relative location from your current working directory where the project should be initialized. |

-The `init` command takes care of everything required to setup a `gql.tada` project.
+The `init` command takes care of everything required to setup a `gql-tada` project.
 The main tasks involved here are:

 - Locating the schema